At-Home Testosterone Test

 Sexual Health

 Testosterone has a significant influence on sex drive, erectile function, and even sperm production.
-In men with low testosterone, clinical studies show that bringing levels back into the normal range can significantly improve libido and mild erectile dysfunction.
+In men with low testosterone, studies show that bringing levels back into the normal range can significantly improve libido.

 Insights That Evolve With You